The Stand-in Angel

-If only the featherless little thing had a real guardian angel watching over him, a guardian angel just for baby birds...
+The featherless little thing had someone watching over him, a guardian angel for birds.

 Poor thing.
 I held the baby bird in my hand, wishing I’d never picked it up from the grass.
 I’d nearly run over it with the lawn mower.
 What on earth was I supposed to do with it now?
 It was barely the size of a Ping-Pong ball, an ugly little thing, no feathers, not even old enough to open its eyes.